agude/agude.github.io/_drafts/2019-08-05-python_pypi_and_travis_staging.md

 [ab]: https://en.wikipedia.org/wiki/Build_automation
 [wbma_pypi]: https://pypi.org/project/wayback-machine-archiver/

-Running a bunch of tests, and then deploying you software is exactly what [Travis Stages][travis_stages] were designed for.
+Running a bunch of tests, and then deploying your software is exactly what [Travis Stages][travis_stages] were designed for.
 There was just one problem:
 I couldn't find a good example of how to do it with multiple Python versions.
 This post will explain how to do it.